Marketing without market analysis is like driving with your eyes closed!

 - Secondary Competition: Competitors which cater to different customer segments but address the same problem and provide the same solution as you.

-- Indirect Competitors: Competitors which cater to the same customer segment and address the same problem but provide a different solution.
+- Indirect Competitors: Competitors cater to the same customer segment and address the same problem but provide a different solution.

 Conduct a SWOT Analysis